tamnguyenvan/screenvivid/README.md

 - **Cross-platform**: Available on MacOS, Windows, and Ubuntu/Debian, ensuring you can record your screen regardless of your operating system.
 - **Intuitive and simple interface**: ScreenVivid's user-friendly interface makes it easy to start recording and editing your screen captures.
 - **Completely free**: ScreenVivid is completely free to use and open-source, allowing the community to contribute and improve the application.
-- **Lightweight and fast**: ScreenVivid is designed to be lightweight and fast, ensuring a smooth recording experience.
+- **High quality**: ScreenVivid is designed to provide high quality, ensuring excellent video recording quality and output video quality.

 ## Current Limitations

 - **Advanced features**: Advanced features like zoom, audio capture, and webcam integration are not yet available.
+- **Large size**: The application currently is quite heavy.

 ## FAQs